Anon Pls.: Explanation of the novel's title

 When gossip is submitted to the DeuxMoi account, submitters often request anonymity by saying "anon pls" or a variation of the phrase.

 Reception

-Anon Pls. received generally positive reviews upon release.
 Observer praised the book for capturing "how celebrity gossip culture has been completely democratized by armchair commentators" and commented that the reflections throughout on the nature of internet anonymity were surprisingly thoughtful.
 Booklist's Susan Macguire positively compared it to Lauren Weisberger's 2003 novel The Devil Wears Prada.
 Kirkus Reviews praised the authors' prose and drew comparison to other books in the autofiction genre.
 Publishers Weekly was more critical, describing the book as "evocative if underwhelming" and criticizing the exposition throughout.

 The book was named one of NPR's "Books We Love" for 2022.

 HBO Max series

 Prior to the novel's publication, HBO Max and WBTV acquired the rights to develop Anon Pls. into a drama series.
 Sarah Schechter and Greg Berlanti will be executive producers for the show.
 Fletcher Peters, of The Daily Beast, criticized the acquisition, writing that while she did not believe the DeuxMoi account to be actively malicious, the account's sharing of private details "is not the type of behavior that should be rewarded with a book, nor a TV show, nor the gorges of followers she's amassed on Instagram."